mattparker/lamplighthelp/v0/23-1-0_Setting_up_an_Evals_Direct_campaign.markdown

 # 23.1.0    Setting up an {{Eval}}s Direct campaign

-> Before you start, you will need the {{Eval}}s and {{Eval}}s Direct modules enabled on {{Lamplight}}
+> Before you start, you will need the {{Eval}}s and {{Eval}}s Direct modules enabled on {{Lamplight}}.
 A Datadirect campaign uses existing {{eval}}s.
-If you want to use a new {{eval}} you'll need to set it up using the {{eval}}s module.  ([Evaluations 15.0.0](/help/index/v/{{version}}/p/15.0.0)
+If you want to use a new {{eval}} you'll need to set it up using the {{eval}}s module.  [(Evaluations 15.0.0)](/help/index/v/{{version}}/p/15.0.0)

-A 'Campaign' is the name of a particular set of evaluation requests from invitees.
-It may be a one off campaign following training for example, or you may use the same campaign for all activities of a particular type.
+A 'Campaign' is the name of a particular set of evaluation requests to invitees.
+It may be a one off campaign following a training session for example, or you may use the same campaign for all activities of a particular type.
 You can report on information across the campaign as a whole, or see answers broken down by a specific choice in one of the questions.

 To set up a DataDirect {{Eval}} Campaign, in the main menu go to {{work}} -> DataDirect -> {{eval}} campaigns -> and choose add.
 You will see a screen like the one below.